 Attendance/Absence from School

 The Governors and staff would like to thank parents for the efforts they have made to ensure that their children have consistently good attendance.
 Attendance in the last 3 years has been above 95%.
-This is very good and is a vast improvement on the dip we had 2011.
-The Government expects attendance of at least 95% but many children in our school exceed this and regularly have excellent attendance (98 -100% attendance).
-We celebrate this as a sign of pupil happiness, they are keen to be in school and don’t want to miss any of the interesting and exciting opportunities for learning on offer.
+This is good and is a vast improvement on the dip we had back in 2011.
+Expectations around attendance have risen; 96% is now considered good attendance.

-Parents are informed about their child’s attendance level through annual reports.
-However, where attendance falls below the expected level, contact will be more regular.
-Poor attendence will trigger initial letters from myself, leading to the involvement of our Attendence Governor and ultimately the Education Welfare Service.
+Parents are informed about their child’s attendance level through annual reports, where attendance falls short of expected levels termly monitoring begins.
+Poor attendance will trigger initial letters from myself, leading to the involvement of our Attendance Governor and ultimately the Education Welfare Service.

 Why is it important for children to attend school?